sabnzbd/sabnzbd.github.io/wiki/installation/sabyenc.md

 If SAByenc is installed, and the version is correct, SABnzbd will print in the log:

 ```
-SABYenc module (v2.7.0)... found!
+SABYenc module (v4.0.2)... found!
 ```

-If you have no `sabyenc` module installed, or an incorrect version (too low or too high (!)), you will get a warning:
+If you have no `sabyenc3` module installed, or an incorrect version (too low or too high (!)), you will get a warning:

 ```
 SABYenc module...
 NOT found!
-Expecting v2.7.0
+Expecting v4.0.2
 ```

-on start-up to make users aware of the change.
-You can still download, but not with the improved speed.

-## Notes

-<span class="label label-warning">NOTE</span> The regular `_yenc` module will stay supported and download speed will stay the same as in SABnzbd 1.x.

 ## Issues